-Total expenses decreased 26% from 2010 to 2011.
-Instruction and instruction-related services decreased due to the decrease in enrollment.
-Board expenses decreased due to a decrease in professional fees.
-General administration expenses decreased 47% due to a decrease in the administrative fee charged by the District.
+Instruction and instruction-related services increased due to an increase in the textbook costs and personnel bonuses.
+In the prior year, textbook costs were paid with funding through the Startup grant.
+This funding ended in the prior year.
+The increase in board expenses is due primarily to an increase in professional service fees.
+General administration expenses decreased 50% due to a decrease in the administrative fee charged by the District.
 In the prior year, the fee was assessed on a maximum of 500 students.
 In the current year, the maximum was reduced to 250 students.
-All other expense categories decreased due to the decline in enrollment, which reduced the need for as many instructors, supplies and other student related expenses.
+School administration and food services expenses increased due to the addition of an administrator in the current year, as well as an increase in bonuses paid in the current year.